visioninhope/foundationallm/tests/dotnet/Core.Examples/README.md

 #### Setup

-This example expects a service principal to be created using the following guidance: [Create a service principal with access to SharePoint Online](https://learn.microsoft.com/en-us/azure/data-factory/connector-sharepoint-online-list?tabs=data-factory#prerequisites) REFER TO THE **Prerequisites** SECTION ONLY.
+This example expects a service principal to be created using the following guidance: [Sharepoint: Setting up an Azure AD app for app-only access](https://learn.microsoft.com/en-us/sharepoint/dev/solution-guidance/security-apponly-azuread#setting-up-an-azure-ad-app-for-app-only-access).

 The certificate used to authenticate the service principal needs to be uploaded to the Azure Key Vault.